practical-solutions/addressbook/README.md

 ## Issues / Ideas

-* Links from search page must be targeted, then also activate links again

 * Import and export CSV-Files
 * Integration into DokuWikis search should be configurable
 * Improve styling of the search box